LarisaLG/Barbershop/README.md

 ## Delete page

 The User must be authenticated to delete the booking.
-Delete booking page provides a two buttons: Yes, delete booking and Back to my bookings if the user change his mind.
+The Delete booking page provides two buttons: 'Yes, delete booking' and 'Back to my bookings' if the user changes his mind.
 Deletion will delete the only specific booking for the user.

 ![Delete booking page](static/assets/features/delete.png)